krishang118/Screenshot-Taker-with-Delay/README.md

 1. Click on the Screenshot Taker extension icon in the Chrome toolbar.
 2. A small popup will appear.
-3. Enter the desired delay in seconds (e.g., 5 for a 5-second delay).
+3. Enter the desired delay, in seconds (e.g., 5 for a 5-second delay).
-4. Click the "Take Screenshot" button.
+4. Click the 'Take Screenshot' button.
 5. The popup will close, and after the specified delay, the extension will take a screenshot of the visible part of your current tab and download it automatically.

 ## Files